Cambridge-Hands-On-Science/Experiments/Experiments/Engineering/Leaning Tower of Lire.md

 **Before Mitigation**: Likelihood: 2, Severity: 2, Overall: 4 (Medium)

 **Mitigation**: Demonstrator to make sure only wooden blocks with no splinters coming out are used.
 Report any blocks that aren’t smooth/sand them smooth.
+Stop using those blocks until they have been smoothed.
 Call a first aider in the event of an injury.

 **After Mitigation**: Likelihood: 1, Severity: 2, Overall: 2 (Low)